colbiedison/hotbarjs/README.md

 # hotbar.js
 hotbar.js is a node.js script which automatically presses random number keys.
 It is designed to assist with building in minecraft with randomized blocks.
+This script was made for Linux.
+Unfortunately, it will not work on windows, due to the way it handles input events.

 hotbar.js uses
 [input-event](https://github.com/risacher/input-event) by Daniel Risacher